Click here to go to a page that explains filter schematic symbols (link fixed thanks to Rhian!)

 Resonance is a term used to describe the property whereby a network presents a maximum or minimum impedance at a particular frequency, for example, an open circuit or a short circuit.
 Resonance is an important concept in microwaves, especially in filter theory.
-One simple form of resonator are lumped element RLC circuits, sometime called "tank circuits".
+One simple form of resonator is a lumped element RLC circuit, sometime called "tank circuit".
 Why the term "tank?"
 Because an LC resonator can store energy in the form of an AC sine wave, much like a pendulum "stores" gravitational energy.

 The resonance of a RLC circuit occurs when the inductive and capacitive reactances are equal in magnitude but cancel each other because they are 180 degrees apart in phase.
 When the circuit is at its resonant frequency, the combined imaginary component of the its admittance is zero, and only the resistive component is observed.
 The sharpness of the minimum depends on the value of R and is characterized by the "Q" of the circuit.